 One of the biggest challenges that new parents face is lack of sleep, and it’s natural to just focus on how your new born is sleeping, putting your needs on the back-burner.
 Finding a healthy balance between keeping your baby safe and sound while avoiding sleep deprivation yourself is problematic for many parents.

 There is clear, growing evidence that highlights the importance of sleep, so it’s not surprising that parents worry about it, a lot.
 Sleep is highly important for many different reasons, such as the healthy growth and development of your baby, avoiding maternal depression and other negative health aspects [1,2].

-In our previous post [Link: Science review: to co-sleep or not to co-sleep (part I)] we discussed the research behind how different sleeping arrangements affect your baby’s safety, with a focus on avoiding SIDS (sudden infant death syndrome).
+In our previous post, we discussed the research behind how different sleeping arrangements affect your baby’s safety, with a focus on avoiding SIDS (sudden infant death syndrome).
 We spoke about three different types of sleeping arrangement:

 - Room-sharing: baby sleeps in the same room as parent, on a different surface (such as in a cot)

 - Bed-sharing: baby sleeps on the same surface as parent (such as bed, sofa or chair)